Ch. 6 Education

 1. Private schools - Independent of the regulations which apply to state-funded schools.
 They can choose which curriculum to follow and which exam to do.

-2. Public schools - Long established; fee-paying; requires an entrance exam in order to attend.
+2. Public schools - Long established; fee-paying; requires an entrance exam to attend.

 3. International schools - Follows an international curriculum such as International Baccalaureates or IGCSEs.

-Alternate Provision: Schools for those that are unable to attend main stream education.
+Alternate Provision: Schools for those who are unable to attend mainstream education.

 Types of Alternate Provisions: